 Think about a physical deterrent

 As well as a Faraday Bag, you might consider buying a steering lock.
 The best ones are difficult for crooks to get off and should be sufficient to ensure they move on to a less well-protected target.
-Experts advise that you use a lock that covers the entire steering wheel and has been approved by Thatcham.
+Experts advise that you use a lock that covers the entire steering wheel and has been approved by Thatcham such as the Stoplock Pro.
 This is the insurance industry’s testing body.